tulsaniom/tulsaniom/README.md

 - 👋 Hi, I’m Om
 - 👀 I’m interested in ...Drumming, Learning new stuffs
-- 🌱 I’m currently learning ...Bsc Computer Science
+- 🌱 I’m currently learning ...MSc Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...on tulsaniom@gmail.com